kaunghtetsa/PartnerControlAPI/README.md

 ## API Documentation

-The API includes endpoints for:
+The API includes a single endpoint for managing discount settings.
-- Creating new discount settings
-- Updating existing discount rules
-- Retrieving discount configurations
-- Activating/deactivating discount rules

 ## Contributing

 1. Create a new branch for your feature
 2. Make your changes
 3. Submit a pull request

-## License

-This project is licensed under the MIT License.